bluebird75/luaunit/doc/4_reference_doc.rst

         Set the output type of the test suite.
 See :ref:`output-formats` for possible values.
 When setting the format `junit`, it is mandatory to set the filename receiving the xml output.
 This can be done by passing it as second argument of this function.

+    .. lua:attribute:: testPrefix

+        Prefix used for detecting test tables or functions.
+Default value is *test*.
+See :ref:`test-naming` for more details.

+    .. lua:attribute:: testSuffix

+        Suffix used for detecting test tables or functions.
+Default value is *nil*.
+See :ref:`test-naming` for more details.

+    .. lua:attribute:: methodPrefix

+        Prefix used for detecting test methods.
+Default value is *test*.
+See :ref:`test-naming` for more details.

     .. lua:method:: runSuite( [arguments] )